k3d-io/k3d/docs/usage/configfile.md

     nodeFilters:
       - server:0
 registries: # define how registries should be created or used
-  create:
-    name: registry.localhost # creates a default registry to be used with the cluster; same as `--registry-create registry.localhost`
+  create: # creates a default registry to be used with the cluster; same as `--registry-create registry.localhost`
+    name: registry.localhost
+    host: "0.0.0.0"
+    hostPort: "5000"
   use:
     - k3d-myotherregistry:5000 # some other k3d-managed registry; same as `--registry-use 'k3d-myotherregistry:5000'`
   config: | # define contents of the `registries.yaml` file (or reference a file); same as `--registry-config /path/to/config.yaml`